 Faculty Postgraduate Promotions Committee is a standing committee which

 reports to the Associate Dean for Postgraduate Education.
 A primary role

 of this Committee is to monitor the evaluation and promotion process,

-and to ensure that residents and fellows are treated in a just and fair manner.
-The
+and to ensure that residents and fellows are treated in a just and fair

-the Faculty Postgraduate Promotions Committee.
+approved by the Faculty Postgraduate Promotions Committee.

 Committee will review the entire record of any trainee who has been

 behaviour.
 It can require the withdrawal of a trainee from a training

 program for academic or non-academic reasons.

-and probation decisions, pending ratification by the Faculty
+well as suspend trainees, pending ratification by the Faculty

 Postgraduate Promotions Committee.
 The Committee must review and approve

 any decision taken by a Program Promotions Committee or by the Associate